jasonchandler3245643/StatsProjectTwo/Part 1/Using Java APIs/README.md

 # Using Java APIs

-I used Java Digital Signal Processing (JDSP) to smooth my data. \
-I used to Apache POI to plot it in excel and graph it.
+The program uses Apache POI to plot and graph in excel, \
+Apache Commons Math for salting and smoothing.
+The main method \
+can add as many columns as called to the end of the excel file.

+# Content:
+1. Java src code
+2.

 ## Graph Examples
 1. f(x) = 10x